 Of course there is the stellar view – an expanse of leafy foliage set against dark rooftops and the University of Toronto campus rising like smoke in the distance.

 But for Alan and Alison Schwartz, their 4,200 square foot condo that resides at the north end of downtown Toronto is as just as much about the equally impressive views from within as the one overlooking the city below.
-The couple is a force in the contemporary art world, having assembled a private collection over decades, with works from such luminaries as Sigmar Polke, Rodney Graham and Cindy Sherman.
+The couple is a force in the contemporary art world, having assembled a private collection over decades, with works from such luminaries as Kara Walker, Rashid Johnson, Simone Leigh, and Adam Pendleton.

 So when Mr. Schwartz approached Roundabout Studio to design the interior of his yet-to-be constructed two-storey condo, he had one vital stipulation: